Local MAP Sampling for Diffusion Models: Conclusion

 \section{Conclusion}

-\vheader We presented Local MAP Sampling (LMAPS), a new inference framework that that iteratively solves local maximum-a-posteriori subproblems along the diffusion trajectory.
+We presented Local MAP Sampling (LMAPS), a new inference framework that iteratively solves local maximum-a-posteriori subproblems along the diffusion trajectory.
 By introducing a principled covariance approximation, an objective reformulation, and a gradient strategy for non-differentiable operators, LMAPS provides both theoretical clarity and practical effectiveness.
 Experiments across diverse image restoration and scientific inverse problems show that LMAPS consistently improves reconstruction quality, particularly on challenging tasks such as Box Inpainting, Phase Retrieval, JPEG restoration, and HDR.

-\textbf{Future work.} In Bayesian inference, the global MAP plays a critical role and offers valuable insights when contrasted with posterior sampling.
-Yet its utility has been largely overlooked, and efficiently solving the global MAP with diffusion priors remains an open challenge.
-While MAP may reduce output diversity by concentrating on a single mode, it provides higher certainty and potentially better alignment with observed data.
-Advancing in this direction could enable more probable reconstructions and make significant contributions to solving inverse problems.
+\textbf{Future work.} In Bayesian inference, the global MAP plays a critical role and offers valuable insights contrasted with posterior sampling.
+Yet its utility has been relatively underexplored, and efficiently solving the global MAP with diffusion priors remains an open challenge.
+Advancing in this direction could enable more probable reconstructions and make contributions to solving inverse problems.